 - Sing and play musical instruments to prepare for annual performances.

-After two years, we know our approach works.
+After four years, we know our approach works.
 According to the TerraNova, a nationally standardized exam that public and private school children take, our scholars:

 - Scored in the 89th (2014) and 94th (2015) National Percentile